maratib/sass-everlast/README.md

 |
 ```

-It does not mean you have to follow everything as it is, you might not need some of them from the following structure
+It does not mean you have to follow everything as it is, you might not need some of them from the above structure